sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ## Introduction

-This document outlines the steps needed to deploy a set of log collection and monitoring components for SAS Viya.
+This document outlines the steps needed to deploy SAS Viya Logging, which is a set of log collection and monitoring components for SAS Viya.
 These components provide a comprehensive solution for collecting, transforming and surfacing all of the log messages generated throughout SAS Viya.
 These components collect logs